jmndz/cooky/README.md

 ```

 ### Database Setup
-If you’ve cloned the repo, prepare the database and populate it with data by running the commands:
+If you’ve cloned the repo, prepare the database and populate it with data by running the following command:
 ```bash
 rails db:setup         # does db:create, db:schema:load, db:seed
 ```